Joe Biden’s Economic Policy and American Voters’ Perception: A Look at the 2024 Presidential Election

 Blame it on the press

 For Joe Biden, the fault lies partly with the press, which does not faithfully report his cherished economic policies.
-Asked recently about his forecast for the US economy this year, he told reporters: “Very good.
+Asked recently regarding his forecast for the US economy this year, he told reporters: “Very good.
 Look for yourself.
 And start reporting it properly.”

 According to her, it is especially the youngest consumers, those who are willing and able to change jobs for better-paid jobs, who capture the salary increases.
 The academic emphasizes that consumer confidence rebounded significantly and strongly last December, showing that households are “a little more confident” in their future purchasing power.